 A complete Cascade application consists of:

-Project Rankings and Personal Statement: Cascade applicants will review project descriptions from participating faculty research groups, rank their top three choices, and briefly explain their interest in each project.
+- Project Rankings and Personal Statement: Cascade applicants will review project descriptions from participating faculty research groups, rank their top three choices, and briefly explain their interest in each project.
 As part of the same document, applicants will also compose a concise 300-word statement about how their coursework, interests, and aspirations have prepared them for scientific research.
+View available projects.

-Awards will be announced in early April.
+Awards will be announced in late February.
 Notification will be by email, copying the faculty mentor.
 Students may not accept this award if they are participating in another summer research program or if they have on-campus summer employment, and if they accept the award, they are expected to commit to the CSS program and remove themselves from consideration in other programs.